SartorialGrunt0/Awesome-Extruders/README.md

 # Awesome-Extruders

-A 3D printer extruder is a filament feeding mechanism used in many fused deposition modeling (FDM) 3D printers.
+A 3D printer extruder is a filament feeding mechanism used in all fused deposition modeling (FDM) 3D printers.

 This is a list of publicaly available extruder designs which can be built using a combination of 3d printed parts and a purchasable gear kit.
 Sections are broken up by gear type.